 All of these prices are in USD.
 Many things in Costa Rica are quoted in USD (hotels, tours, food) even though the Costa Rican currency is colones.
 Currently, the exchange rate is 1 USD to 570 colones and I’ll give some money tips below.

 Our 1 Week Itinerary

-They were visiting for one week so we spent the first 3 days in Playa Jaco, Playas del Coco for 3 days and the 7th day they flew out of San Jose.
+They were visiting for one week so we spent the first 3 days in Jaco, then Playas del Coco for 3 days and the 7th day they flew out of San Jose.
 We chose these destinations as they are places I’m very familiar with and it was their first time so I could easily take them around.

 Even though it’s about a 4 hour drive from Jaco to Coco, I wanted to show them two different coastal areas of Costa Rica since they wanted a beach vacation.
 Jaco has a great mix of rain forest and beach whereas Coco has more of the pretty beaches so they were able to experience wildlife, rain forest and beach.

 My friends flew from Seattle to San Jose (SJO Airport) for around $500 USD per person round trip with Delta.
 They visited in September which is low tourism season and cheaper than in the summer.
 Flights can be go around $700-800 USD in the busy months like January – April and July.
 During Christmas, prices can go up to around $900 USD!

 We decided to rent a car for our trip.
 Since we were going to Jaco and Coco, we rented an automatic sedan (Hyundai Accent), we didn’t need a 4×4.
 It cost us $350 total ($116 per person) with full insurance.
 We rented with Adobe Rent a Car who we now have a partnership with to give our readers up to 20% discount and lots of extra freebies.